maurodelazeri/react-zinnion-streaming/README.md

 You can disable token authentication with `insecure: true` parameter, but this mode is mostly for personal and demonstration uses.

-All configuration parameters are described in centrifuge-js [documentation](https://fzambia.gitbooks.io/centrifugal/content/clients/javascript.html#configuration-parameters)
+All configuration parameters are described in zinnionrifuge-js [documentation](https://fzambia.gitbooks.io/zinnionrifugal/content/clients/javascript.html#configuration-parameters)

 Add provider: